-My favorite is the humble Anthropological Easter Island Museum, where you can learn more about the almost mythical Rapa Nui culture.
-It also houses many interesting objects, such as the only female moai on the island, a surviving moai eyeball, and several other important Rapa Nui artifacts.
+My favourite is the humble Anthropological Easter Island Museum, where you can learn more about the almost mythical Rapa Nui culture.
+It also houses many interesting objects, such as the only female moai on the island, a surviving moai eyeball, and several other important Rapa Nui artefacts.

 Torres del Paine Aka W Trek

 In the southernmost part of Chile, in South America’s famed Patagonia region, lies one of the most naturally beautiful places in the world – Torres del Paine National Park.
 Filled with some of the most stunning turquoise lakes, jagged peaks, and sweeping landscapes, Torres del Paine is easily worth the long journey to get there.

 After visiting Torres del Paine on two separate occasions, I’d highly recommend doing a multi-day trek to explore the various mountains, glaciers, and rock formations in the park.
 The most famous of these multi-day hikes is the 5-day W Trek in Torres del Paine.
 Taking adventurous hikers to some of the most iconic spots in the park, like the Mirador Base de las Torres and Glacier Grey, the W Trek in Torres del Paine is achievable even for hikers who have never done a multi-day trek before.